gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 If the application requires forward security, the Group Manager SHALL generate updated security parameters and group keying material, and provide it to the remaining group members (see {{sec-group-rekeying-process}}).
 The leaving node must not be able to acquire the new security parameters and group keying material distributed after its leaving.

 Same considerations in Section 5 of {{I-D.ietf-ace-key-groupcomm}} apply here as well, considering the Group Manager acting as KDC.
-In particular, a node requests to leave the OSCORE group as described in Section 5.2 of {{I-D.ietf-ace-key-groupcomm}}, i.e. by sending to the Group Manager a request to the same Join Resource with the 'type' parameter set to 2 ("leave").
+In particular, a node requests to leave the OSCORE group as described in Section 5.2 of {{I-D.ietf-ace-key-groupcomm}}, i.e. by sending to the Group Manager a request to the same group-membership resource with the 'type' parameter set to 2 ("leave").

 # Public Keys of Joining Nodes # {#sec-public-keys-of-joining-nodes}